Oracso/Swift-Bug-Fixes/README.md

-# Swift-Bug-Solutions
+# Swift Bug Fixes
-A catalogue of common Swift bugs and my catalogue of solutions
+A catalogue of common Swift bugs and my catalogue of fixes

 ### Overview: